-Non-employee directors' stock ownership guidelines are based on the value of common stock owned as a multiple of their annual retainers.
-The guidelines will be reviewed annually and revised upward as appropriate to keep pace with competitive and good governance practices.
+Non-employee directors' stock ownership guidelines are based on the value of the Company's common stock owned as a multiple of their annual retainers.
+The guidelines are reviewed annually and revised upward as appropriate to keep pace with competitive and good governance practices.